Counseling Center

 burick@rmu.edu | 412-397-5911

-Ryann currently serves as the counselor-in-residence in the RMU Counseling Center thanks to a generous grant from the Citrone 33 Foundation.
-She provides one-on-one therapy and crisis services, and she works with the outreach team to provide mental health education and outreach to the student community.
+Ryann currently serves as the crisis intervention specialist and therapist in the RMU Counseling Center.
+She provides one-on-one therapy and crisis services, as well as mental health-related training to individual student groups and campus organizations.
 Before Ryann joined RMU in 2021, she was employed by the Mercer County Behavioral Health Commission as a community crisis worker, where she provided crisis intervention for suicidal clients within the county.
-She completed her Bachelor of Science and Master's of Social Work at Edinboro University of Pennsylvania, now PennWest Edinboro.
+She completed her Bachelor of Science and Master of Social Work degrees at Edinboro University of Pennsylvania, now PennWest Edinboro.
+She also earned her Master of Science in organizational leadership, with a concentration in non-profits, from RMU in 2023.
 Ryann is a certified QPR (Question, Persuade, Refer) Instructor and works with groups across campus to train faculty, staff, and students as suicide prevention gatekeepers.

 Beth Lucas